scrawlon/scrawlon.github.io/_posts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

 ## Create the custom epanel options file

 Our next step, is to create a custom options array and combine it with the original Divi options array.
-In you child theme folder create a new folder named 'includes' and add a new file named '/epanel/custom_options_divi.php'.
+In your child theme folder create a new folder named 'epanel' and add a new file named '/epanel/custom_options_divi.php'.
 Add the following code to the new file:

     <?php
     $custom_options = array (